The Biblical Counseling Movement After Adams

 . . . has walked with me every step of the way through this project.
 Without his wisdom and care, this project would never have been written.
 Without his living example of Christlikeness, I would be much less that what I am.
 One of the greatest honors of my life was doing my doctoral work under his leadership.
 I am repeatedly thankful for his friendship, wisdom, and input (page 20).

 So, to clear the academic hurdles for his Ph.
 D. Lambert was writing a paper that was largely about the man whose approval he had to have to earn his degree!
-Academically, this is incestuous and Southern Seminary should be ashamed.
+Academically, this is incestuous and the powers that be at Southern Seminary should be ashamed.
 As a result, while Lambert is willing to critique, criticize, and at times condemn Adams and his “first generation” writings, there is only praise and commendation for Powlison and his “second generation” colleagues.
 In most of the book, Adams serves as a foil, a warden from whom the “second generation” has been able to free the movement.
 Lambert quotes some outrageous things these “second generation” men have written about Adams and his followers as though they are authoritative and gives them a pass.

 Lambert divides his critiques into three basic categories, how his “second generation” of counselors think about counseling, how they do counseling, and how they talk about counseling.
 In each area Lambert identifies specific issues on which his “second generation” subjects differ from Adams.
 Difference does not necessarily mean progress, however.
 While Lambert believes these differences are the result of growth and maturity in the movement, a careful examination of Lambert’s evidence often reveals a departure from what is biblical and helpful and is a retreat back to the mindset of the pre-nouthetic Rogerian practices of our forefathers which Adams inveighed against over 40 years ago.